batsatt/helidon-build-tools/starter-proposal/starter-proposal.md

 1. Generate the project and create a zip file.
 (In the future, we can also support creating a GitHub repo.)
 2. Render the generated README.md file.

-> She sees the zip file download begin, along with short instructions to unpack and cd into the directory that are specific to
+> She sees the zip file download begin, along with short instructions (specific to her OS) to unpack and cd into the directory.
-> her operating system.
-The rendered README is also displayed, which contains further instructions and documentation.
+> The rendered README is also displayed, which contains further instructions and documentation.

 ## Deliverables